AUTOMATIC1111/stable-diffusion-webui/README.md

 #### Inpainting

 It requires both image and mask.
 For mask this plugin uses selected layer.
 Just create new layer and paint with white brush.
-This are will be inpainted.
+This area will be inpainted.